 In addition to the health impacts, these same energy sources are a major contributor to climate change.
 Pre-existing vulnerabilities mean that low-income families are impacted more by climate change-related natural disasters and extreme weather.
 While Hurricane Sandy impacted every New Yorker, the poorest neighborhoods suffered the worst impacts and took the longest to recover from lost homes, wages, and – yes – electricity.

 For these reasons and others, social justice groups at both the local and national level have declared energy to be a civil rights issue.
 The NAACP’s Just Energy Report calls for clean energy progress and states that “community involvement in paving new energy pathways is especially important because our energy system is broken and communities of color are paying the highest price.”
 The status quo of energy production, where just a few hold the energy resources, needs to be rethought.
 Through solar and other clean energy technologies we have the opportunity to – literally – bring power to the people.

 That fundamental shift in the way we produce and consume power is now underway all across the country.
 Tracking the Sun, a report published annually by the Lawrence Berkeley National Laboratory finds that solar prices continue to decline rapidly.
-The average cost of a solar electric system has dropped in half since 2010 alone, putting this once-expensive technology within reach of middle-income Americans and driving a surge in solar adoption.
-There is ten times more solar installed in our country today than there was just five years ago.
+The average cost of a solar electric system has dropped by more than half since 2010 alone, putting this once-expensive technology within reach of middle-income Americans and driving a surge in solar adoption.
+There is fifteen times more solar installed in our country today than there was just six years ago.
 More renewable energy means less of the air pollution that has burdened underserved communities.

 Whether motivated by these critical justice issues, the climate crisis, or the economic opportunity of a largely untapped solar market sector, there are many reasons to make equity a key pillar of our nation’s growing solar economy.